Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} Two benchmark datasets are employed to evaluate our approach. \textbf{PersonalReddit} \cite{staab24beyond} is a dataset widely adopted in researches like IncogniText and RUPTA, consists of 525 human-verified synthetic Reddit conversations annotated with 8 fine-grained private attributes (\textit{e.g.}, age, gender and location). \textbf{reddit-self-disclosure} \cite{dou2024reducing} serves as a real-world evaluation bed, from which 885 samples containing self-disclosures of health conditions are extracted.
-Since this dataset is inherently annotated, we utilize the original labels as ground truth and perform manual verification to ensure consistency.
+\textbf{Datasets.} Two benchmark datasets are employed to evaluate our approach. \textbf{PersonalReddit} \cite{staab24beyond} is a widely adopted dataset in research including IncogniText and RUPTA, which consists of 525 human-verified synthetic Reddit conversations annotated with 8 fine-grained private attributes (\textit{e.g.}, age, gender and location). \textbf{reddit-self-disclosure} \cite{dou2024reducing} serves as a real-world evaluation bed, from which 885 samples containing self-disclosures of health conditions are extracted.
+Since this dataset is inherently labeled, we utilize the original labels as ground truth and perform manual verification to ensure consistency.

 \textbf{Models.} Our experiments involve two distinct model roles: a local model for the anonymization process and an external evaluation model for benchmarking privacy and utility.
-We employ \textbf{Llama3-8B} and \textbf{Qwen2.5-7B} as local backbones.
-With 4-bit quantization, both models require approximately 4GB VRAM, enabling fully consumer-grade local deployment and eliminating reliance on external services under the $\mathcal{A}_{serv}$ threat model.
-For evaluation, we utilize the 685B \textbf{DeepSeek-V3.2-Exp} to instantiate a strong $\mathcal{A}_{re-id}$ adversary aligned with the scenario defined in Section \ref{sec:threat_model}.
-Unlike proprietary APIs (e.g., GPT-4), which impose strict cost and access constraints, DeepSeek enables large-scale and strong attacks at negligible cost due to its open-source nature.
-This makes it particularly suitable for modeling an economically rational adversary operating under realistic resource constraints.
+We employ \textbf{Llama3-8B} and \textbf{Qwen2.5-7B} as local backbones, both of which facilitate consumer-grade deployment by requiring only approximately 4GB VRAM under 4-bit quantization.
+To evaluate privacy, we employ the 685B \textbf{DeepSeek-V3.2-Exp} as a robust re-identification adversary ($\mathcal{A}_{re-id}$), following the threat model defined in Section \ref{sec:threat_model}.
+Unlike proprietary APIs (\textit{e.g.}, GPT-4), which impose strict cost and access constraints, DeepSeek enables large-scale and strong attacks at negligible cost due to its open-source nature, making it particularly suitable for modeling an economically rational adversary operating under realistic resource constraints.
+However, to mitigate the risk of self-referential evaluation from relying on a single backbone, we additionally re-evaluate the local methods using GPT-4o as an independent evaluator.
+Detailed results are reported in Appendix \ref{app:gpt4o_eval}.